LearnersGuild/idm/README.md

 1. Clone the repository.

-2. Setup [pow][pow].
-Then figure out which port you intend to use and create the pow config file:
+2. Setup and run [mehserve][mehserve].
+Then figure out which port you intend to use and create the mehserve config file:

-        $ echo 9001 > ~/.pow/idm.learnersguild
+        $ echo 9001 > ~/.mehserve/idm.learnersguild

 3. Set your `NODE_ENV` environment variable: